How To Run a Macro in Excel: Beginner’s Guide

 An Excel macro is an action or set of actions that you can record and run unlimited times to automate repetitive tasks.
 The macro records your keystrokes and clicks and allows you to rerun them with the push of a single button.
 The cool thing is that you need to create an Excel macro only once—and then you can rerun it again any time you want.
 You can also edit a macro after you’ve created it.

-Excel macros can help streamline your business processes and save time by facilitating repetitive and tedious tasks.
+Excel macros can help streamline your business processes and save time by facilitating repetitive and tedious tasks, especially when working with large datasets.

 This fairly simple task can quickly become tedious and take a lot of time away from other important and more productive tasks.
-By creating and running a macro, you can quickly and accurately apply these formatting changes to your selected cells.
+By creating and running a macro, you can quickly and accurately apply these formatting changes to your selected cells in your Excel file.

 First: Enable the Developer tab